zhermin/python/README.md

 ---

-_This repo is for me to compile my progress in the Python language, hence they're not particularly organised nor well documented_
+_This repo is a compilation of my progress in the Python language, hence they're not particularly organised nor well documented_